vim-scripts/EasyClip/README.md

 ### What about the default s and m keys?!? ###

 One implication of the default Easyclip mapping is that we shadow two of vim's defaults: `s` (substitute character) and `m` (set mark).
-Both keys just happen to be perfect mnemonic's for Easyclip (`s` for substitute and `m` for move text) and (in my humble opinion) both keys also happen to be among the lesser important default mappings.
+Both keys just happen to be perfect mnemonic's for EasyClip (`s` for substitute and `m` for move text) and they are among the easier keys to remap.
+However, they are both useful so will require alternatives:

 `s` can be substituted for `cl` and `S` can be substituted for `cc`

-`m` or 'set mark' however, does not have an alternative so will require a remapping.
+`m` or 'set mark' does not have as easy an alternative so will require a remapping.
 Good alternatives might be `gm`, `!`, or `\`, which you can apply by including the following in your vimrc:

 `nnoremap gm m`

-Of course, you can pick and choose which parts of EasyClip you want to use, and redefine these operations however you want.
+Of course, you can pick and choose which parts of EasyClip you want to use (see options section below), and redefine these operations however you want.
 I do believe substitution and cut are common enough operations to justify a dedicated key but your opinion may differ.

 ### Yank Buffer ###